Committee of Union and Progress: From victory to defeat

-Purges and Disintegration (1918–1926)
+Purges and disintegration (1918–1926)

 As the military position of the Central Powers disintegrated, on 13 October 1918 Talât Pasha's government resigned.
 On October 30 Marshal Ahmet İzzet Pasha, as the new Grand Vizier, negotiated the Armistice of Mudros.
 The position of the CUP was now untenable, and its top leaders fled to Sevastopol and scattered from there.
-During the party's last congress held on 1–5 November 1918, the remaining party members decided to abolish the party, which was severely criticized by the public because of the Empire's defeat.
-However just a week later the Renewal Party was created, with Unionist assets and infrastructure being transferred over to the new party.
-It was in turn abolished by the Ottoman government in May 1919.
-After the war the Allied powers assisted Ottoman officials in purging of the Unionists from the government and army, while the Allies continued advancing into Ottoman territory and occupying land, breaking armistice terms.
+During the party's last congress held on 1–5 November 1918, the remaining party members decided to abolish the party, which was severely criticised by the public because of the Empire's defeat.
+However just a week later the Renewal Party was created, with most Unionist assets and infrastructure being transferred over to the new party, which proceeded the Ottoman Liberal People's Party's formation of liberal Unionists.
+They were both banned by the Ottoman government in 1919.
+Ottoman officials began a purge of the Unionists from the government and army.

+The Allies continued advancing into Ottoman territory and occupying land, breaking armistice terms.
 British forces occupied Constantinople and various points throughout the Empire, and through their High Commissioner Somerset Calthorpe, demanded that those members of the CUP leadership who had not fled be put on trial, a policy also demanded by Part VII of the Treaty of Sèvres formally ending hostilities between the Allies and the Empire.
 The British carried off 60 high ranking Unionists thought to be responsible for atrocities to Malta, (see Malta exiles), where trials were planned.
-The new government in the Ottoman Empire, led by a rehabilitated Freedom and Accord Party under Damat Ferid Pasha's premiership and Mehmed VI Vahidettin as Sultan, obligingly arrested over 100 Unionist party and military officials by April 1919 and began a series of trials.
+The new government in the Ottoman Empire, led by Damat Ferid Pasha and Mehmed VI Vahdettin as Sultan, obligingly arrested over 100 Unionist party and military officials by April 1919 and began a series of trials.
 The effectiveness of these trials was initially promising, with one district governor, Mehmed Kemal, being hanged on April 10.
-Two additional Unionists were convicted of crimes against humanity and were hanged, but while a few others were convicted, none completed their prison terms.Much of the Unionist leadership that fled was assassinated between 1920 and 1922 in Operation Nemesis.
-The ARF sent out assassins to hunt down and kill the Unionists responsible for the Armenian genocide.
+Two additional Unionists were convicted of crimes against humanity and were hanged, but while a few others were convicted, none completed their prison terms.
+Talât, Enver, Cemal, and Doctor Nazım to death in absentia for violating the constitution, war crimes, and corruption.Much of the Unionist leadership that fled from justice was assassinated between 1920 and 1922 in Operation Nemesis.
+The Dashnaks sent out assassins to hunt down and assassinate the Unionists responsible for the Armenian genocide.
 Minister of the Interior and later Grand Vizier Talât Pasha was gunned down in Berlin by a Dashnak on 15 March 1921.
-Said Halim Pasha, Talât's predecessor who signed the deportation orders in 1915 was killed in Rome by a Dashnak on 5 December 1921.
-The commander of the Special Organisation Bahattin Şakir was killed in Berlin on 17 April 1922 by a Dashnak gunman.
-Another member of the ruling triumvirate, Cemal Pasha was killed on 21 July 1922 in Tbilisi by Dashnaks.
-The final member of the Three Pashas, Enver Pasha was killed in Central Asia while leading the Basmachi Revolt against the Bolsheviks under the command of ethnic Armenian.
+Said Halim Pasha, Talât's predecessor who signed the deportation orders in 1915 was assassinated in Rome by a Dashnak on 5 December 1921.
+The commander of the Special Organisation Bahattin Şakir was assassinated in Berlin on 17 April 1922 by a Dashnak gunman.
+Cemal Pasha was assassinated on 21 July 1922 in Tbilisi by Dashnaks.
+The final member of the leadership, Enver Pasha was killed in Central Asia while leading the Basmachi Revolt against the Bolsheviks, the Bolshevik force under the command of an ethnic Armenian.